breakin/snestistics/docs/tutorial-1.md

   IRQBRK $81B1
 .ENDEMUVECTOR
 ~~~~~~~~~~~~~~
 What does this tell us?
 Well we can see that the game starts execution in _label_008000_ and that whenever a NMI is generated _label_0081B8_ will be called.
-There is probably an empty handler at $81B1 but it is never called so there is no label in our code.
+There is probably an _empty handler_ at $81B1 but since it was never invoked there is no label in our code and thus hexadecimal addresses are generated here instead of label name.

 If we look in the code we see:
 ~~~~~~~~~~~~~~